readium/architecture/proposals/000-preferences-api.md

 ### Saving and restoring user preferences

 A user settings screen is not useful unless you can save and restore the selected preferences for future sessions.
 All `Preferences` types can be serialized to and from JSON.
-The API varies depending on the platform..
+The API varies depending on the platform.

 ```swift
 let jsonData = try JSONEncoder().encode(preferences)